|Catylist Listing ID:||30620841|

 This Class A building offers on-site, state of the art management.

-The second floor office space has a mostly private office floor plan, reception area, conference room, and kitchenette.
+Second floor office space: Includes mostly private office floor plan, reception area, conference room, and kitchenette.
 It has lots of windows for natural sunlight.

 There is some on-site parking available, otherwise, there is ample municipal street, lot and structure parking nearby.